solar-engine/common-chicken-runtime-engine/DOCUMENTATION.md

 ## Deploying robot code to a real robot

-Once you want to test your code in the real world, and when you want to actually drive your robot using your code, ensure that your IDE is set up to download standard FRC robot code, and then hit 'Run' in your main robot project
+Once you want to test your code in the real world, and when you want to actually drive your robot using your code, follow these instructions.

 If you used the drive code tutorial above, you will want to ensure that the motor ports are the appropriate motors ports on the real robot.

+Connect to the robot's wireless network.

-This should download the new robot code and reboot the cRIO.
+Hit 'Run' in your main robot project - this should download the new robot code and reboot the cRIO.

 At this point, everything is done exactly as if you had written normal FRC code.
 Plug in joysticks to your driver station, and enable the robot.
 You can now watch your code working on your real robot!

 # System overview for users

 The CCRE and Igneous contain very large amounts of code, and it would not be worth your time to understand all of the internals.
-Below are quick overviews of all the relevant parts of the CCRE.
+Below are overviews of all the relevant parts of the CCRE.
 More detailed information, for those attempting to modify the CCRE, can be found at the end of the overall documentation.

 ## General CCRE interfaces and systems